 I’m still learning what leadership is.
 I’ve sat down many times to write about it but when I look over what I’ve written, it seems trite, or cliché.
 I can elucidate all the characteristics of leadership, but I can’t magically make someone a leader.
 I can tell you anecdotes of great leaders and what they did in the moment, but those moments cannot be repeated.
-At this point in my exploration of leadership, all traits and anecdotes circle back to one thing - creating change.
+At this point in my exploration of leadership, all traits and anecdotes circle back to one thing - describing a vision that will lead others to change.

 We all have our personal list of those we consider great leaders.
 Some that come to mind for me are Winston Churchill, Nelson Mandela, Billie Jean King, Ida B. Wells, Bayard Rustin and Eleanor Roosevelt to name a few.
 Whether they worked in business, politics, sports or social activism, they all ultimately did one thing.
 They guided the rest of us to a place that most of us could not see, but they could.
 They led the rest of us to be a little different than we were before.
 A little better.
 They changed us.

 They changed more than just how we spend our money, or how we vote, or how we use technology, or the entertainment we consume.
 They led us to soul-level changes.
 Changes in what our society deems acceptable behavior.
 Changes in political and social systems.
 Changes in the way we speak to one another.
 They led us to change our beliefs, our values, our understanding, our relationships and our expectations.